keamarg/Code-review-simulator/README.md

 4. Receive feedback and a grade at the end of your session
 5. Review your performance and try again to improve

+## Structure
+All code relevant for this application can be found in the `src/exam-simulator` folder.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.